 6. Show to music.
 Ride a “story” you have created to music.

-7. Spotlight on rescue horses and ponies.
+7. The show casts a spotlight on rescue horses and ponies.
 If you own a rescue horse or pony, there is a range of classes including in-hand, lead-rein and ridden.
-Last year’s championship winner was Gizmo, who was rescued after being discovered in a near-death state
+Last year’s championship winner was Gizmo, who was rescued after being discovered near death

 Ridden Concours d’Elegance

 Ridden astride this class is all about tip-top turnout and jaw-dropping costumes.
 Colours a go-go and large-skirted dresses seem to be preferable here

 This class does what it says on the tin.
 If you have a short-legged pony who looks like something from a childhood cartoon, then this class is just what you’re looking for